linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Probability Theory/Fat Tails, Scaling, and Stable Laws.md

 \frac{X_{k , n}}{X_{k + 1 , n}} = 1, \frac{k}{n} \rightarrow 0
 $$

-# Point Process of Exceedances or Peaks over Threshold
+# Point process of exceedances or peaks over threshold

 We have now reviewed the behavior of sums, maxima, and upper order statistics of continuous random variables.
 Yet another approach to EVT is based on point processes; herein we will use point processes only to define the point process of exceedances.